-- Microsoft Surface Go.
 A small, compact hybrid laptop/tablet device with touchscreen capability.
 Designed as a turnkey “Microsoft business on the go” tool for people who need an easy-to-carry device that can be used almost anywhere.
 These tend to be the least expensive Microsoft Surface business devices.

-- Microsoft Surface Pro.
 The premium hybrid laptop/tablet device from Microsoft.
 Surface Pro devices are larger and more powerful “Microsoft business on the go” tools for remote workers who need more processing power or prefer larger screens for graphic design work.

-- Microsoft Surface Laptop.
 Surface laptops are high-end portable computing devices that have a variety of customizable features for RAM, system storage, processing power, and dedicated graphics processors to suit a multitude of business needs.
 The Surface laptop is ideal for employees who work primarily from the office, but may need to take their work home or abroad on a moment’s notice.

-- Microsoft Surface Book.
 A more powerful laptop computer with a stronger processor and dedicated graphics card—which can be upgraded to an NVIDIA® GeForce® GTX 1060 card—that is ideal for graphics or processor-intensive work, both in the office and on the go.
 Often favored by employees in graphic design fields.
 It can be used as a laptop, or folded over to turn it into a large-scale tablet device.

-- Microsoft Surface Studio.
 A powerful desktop device for the office, the Surface Studio features a clean, modern design that looks simple—but provides extremely powerful processing features and lightning-quick load speeds thanks to its use of a solid-state drive (SSD) storage solution.
 A 28” PixelSense™ display with 10-point multi-touch provides extremely high-quality images and touch controls.
 Tends to be the most expensive personal-use devices in the Microsoft Surface family.

-- Microsoft Surface Hub.
-This Microsoft Surface business tool is designed to help facilitate team collaboration and improve internal meetings by providing a best-in-class digital whiteboard for employees to use.
+This Microsoft Surface Hub business tool is designed to help facilitate team collaboration and improve internal meetings by providing a best-in-class digital whiteboard for employees to use.
 Because the display shares the same 3:2 screen ratio used by all other Microsoft Surface devices, presentation materials created on one Surface device can be easily shared to the Hub without having to adjust its aspect ratio.
 Its built-in camera, microphone array, and crystal-clear speakers (with subwoofer) help improve teleconferencing for the office as well.

-The question is: “Which of these Microsoft Surface business tools is the best fit for your team?”
 Well, the answer depends on your needs.
 To help you choose the right Microsoft Surface device for your team’s needs, here are a few things that you should keep in mind.

 Price is always a factor for businesses when choosing business productivity and collaboration tools.
 In this category, the Microsoft Surface Go is the clear winner.
 This Microsoft business on the go tool has the lowest overall cost—with an unmodified Surface Go having a price tag around $399 dollars—plus a little extra for a keyboard/cover and a mouse.